St. Paul's, Bloor Street

 St. Paul's, Bloor Street, is an Anglican church located at 227 Bloor Street East in Toronto, Ontario.
 The present church building, completed in 1913, was designed by E. J. Lennox in the Gothic Revival style.
 At 10,000 sqm, it is the largest church in the Diocese of Toronto.
 The building is designated under Part IV of the Ontario Heritage Act as being of cultural heritage value or interest.
 It is the regimental church of The Queen's Own Rifles of Canada.

 History

 Founding

-In 1841, the Rev. Alexander Sanson, rector of St. John’s Church, York Mills, decided to establish an Anglican parish at the corner of Tollgate Road, now known as Bloor Street, and Yonge Street.
+In 1841, the Rev. Alexander Sanson, rector of St. John's, York Mills, decided to establish an Anglican parish at the corner of Tollgate Road (now known as Bloor Street) and Yonge Street.
 He commissioned the architect John George Howard to begin construction.
-This small wooden church, known as the “little church up Yonge Street”, opened on June 12, 1842.
-The first rector was the Rev. Charles Matthews and the congregation originally had 100 parishioners.
-Tollgate Road became St. Paul's Road shortly after the church's construction.
+This small wooden church, known as the 'little church up Yonge Street', opened on June 12, 1842.
+The first rector was the Rev. Charles Matthews, and the congregation originally had 100 parishioners.
+Tollgate Road became St. Paul's Road shortly after the church's construction, then the name was changed to Sydenham Road in 1844 and eventually to Bloor Street in 1854.

 Growth

-The congregation soon outgrew this building and by 1858, construction began on a stone building, what is now called the old church, designed by brothers George Kent Radford and Edward Radford.
-This building was completed in 1860 with services first being held on December 9 of that year.
+The congregation soon outgrew the original wooden building and by 1858, construction began on a stone structure (now referred to as the 'old church'), which was designed by brothers George Kent Radford and Edward Radford.
+This building was completed in 1860, with services first being held on December 9 of that year.
 The tower was completed in 1894.